How to become a Registered Dietitian Nutritionist (RDN)

 3. Complete supervised practice: CDR requires that individuals complete supervised practice in ACEND-accredited programs.
 Graduates who obtain their DPD verification statement from The University of Georgia are eligible to apply to ACEND-accredited supervised practice programs (such as the University of Georgia MS/DI).
 Students who do not receive a match or acceptance to a supervised practice program in the first round of an application cycle are eligible to apply in the second round of that cycle and/or to an Individual Supervised Practice Pathway (or ISPP).
 Acceptance to an ACEND-accredited supervised practice program is competitive and not guaranteed.

 4. Pass a national exam: Graduates must pass the Commission on Dietetic Registration (CDR) credentialing exam for Registered Dietitian Nutritionists.
 For more information regarding the examination, refer to the CDR website.

 5. Obtain licensure in your state of practice, if applicable: In Georgia, graduates must obtain licensure by the Georgia Board of Examiners of Licensed Dietitians in order to practice.
 Upon completion of our DPD program, acceptance to an ACEND-accredited supervised practice program, and passing the CDR credentialing exam for Dietitian Nutritionists (RDNs), graduates are eligible to apply for licensure in Georgia.
 Additional information and disclosures regarding state licensure for professional practice in nutrition and dietetics can be found at the UGA Licensure Disclosure Portal.
-In most states, graduates must obtain licensure or certification to practice.
-For more information about state licensure requirements click here.
+In most US states, graduates must obtain licensure or certification to practice.
+For more information about state licensure requirements, click here.